 For over 130 years, our people have been fighting for our right to govern ourselves as one of Canada's Aboriginal peoples.
 Moving the MN-S toward self-government has been a top priority for MN-S leadership since 2017.
-In December 2017, the MN-S hired Thomas Isaac to act as the lead negotiator in our self-government negotiations with Canada.
-Mr Isaac is one of the leading Métis rights lawyers in Canada.
-In February 2018, the MN-S signed a Memorandum of Understanding (MOU) with Canada and in July 2018 signed a Framework Agreement with Canada that formally outlines each party's commitment to MN-S self-government negotiations.
+In February 2018, the MN-S signed a Memorandum of Understanding (MOU) with Canada and, in July 2018, signed a Framework Agreement with Canada that formally outlines each party's commitment to MN-S self-government negotiations.
 The Framework Agreement also lists priority areas for negotiation, which include land claims, land-related issues, governance, protection of culture and redress of past wrongs.

 In June 2019, the MN-S signed the Métis Government Recognition and Self-Government Agreement (MGRSA) with Canada.
 The MSGRA is a historic document that reflects our proud heritage of democratic self-government and is a momentous step towards reconciliation with Canada.
 Under the MSGRA, and with respect to section 35, Constitution Act, 1982, Canada recognizes MN-S as the government of Métis in Saskatchewan.
-It also recognizes the MN-S's right to undertake governance activities such as maintaining our own citizenship registry, drafting and implementing our own legislation, and democratically selecting our own leadership.
+It also recognizes the Métis Nation - Saskatchewan's right to undertake governance activities such as maintaining our own citizenship registry, drafting and implementing our own legislation, and democratically selecting our own leadership.

-Part of our responsibilities as a signatory to the MSGRA is to ensure the MN-S Constitution includes provisions that enhance financial and political accountability and transparency within the MN-S government.
+As a signatory to the MSGRA, part of our responsibilities is to ensure the MN-S Constitution includes provisions that enhance financial and political accountability and transparency within the MN-S government.
 Community consultations regarding an MN-S constitutional redraft began in the Spring of 2019.
 In addition to many community meetings, the MN-S held two workshops on the constitutional redraft and related legislative changes for MN-S leadership at the Métis Nation Legislative Assembly (MNLA) in April 2019 and November 2019.
-The feedback from MN-S citizens gathered from these sessions has been of great assistance to the constitutional reform team as they draft amendments and legislation to bring to the MNLA for review.
-Further consultations regarding constitutional and legislative amendments and redrafting will take place before any decisions are made by the MNLA.
+The feedback from MN-S citizens gathered from these sessions has been of great assistance to the constitutional reform team as they draft amendments and legislative amendments and redrafting will take place before any decisions are made by the MNLA.

-In February 2020, the MN-S held a two-day Métis Rights conference where over 400 citizens took part in discussions on Métis self-government and the path forward for the MN-S. At this conference, MN-S citizens discussed aspects of self-government that were most important to the Nation to assist MN-S negotiators moving forward with MN-S self-government negotiations with Canada.
+Métis Nation-Saskatchewan (MN-S) Suite 201, 208-19th St W Saskatoon, SK S7M 5X8 (306) 343.8285 metisnationsk.com In February 2020, the MN-S held a two-day Métis Rights conference where over 400 citizens took part in discussions on Métis self-government and the path forward for the MN-S. At this conference, MN-S citizens discussed aspects of self-government that were most important to the Nation to assist MN-S negotiators moving forward with MN-S self-government negotiations with Canada.